daattali/beautiful-jekyll/_posts/2016-07-07-pingou-ping-on-steroids-in-powershell.md

 ![nslookup-googledns.JPG]({{site.baseurl}}/img/nslookup-googledns.JPG)

-As you can see for some reason the Virgin DNS resolves only one IP when google's ones resolve a lot.
-That is why in case it happens, the test will be issued to the first IP in the list (62.252.232.30).
+As you can see for some reason the VirginMedia DNS resolves only one IP when google's ones resolve a lot more.
+In case it happens, the test will be issued to the first IP in the list (62.252.232.30 in this case).

 **Parameters**